Chester County Vehicle Impound Guide

 How to Find Your Vehicle

-• Reference your case number: When you call, provide your case number (if you have it) to help them locate your vehicle information.
+• Reference your booking number: If you have it, provide your booking number to the Sheriff's Office.
+This will help them quickly locate your vehicle information in their system.

 What You Need to Retrieve Your Vehicle